khushibarjatia/English-Learning-App/README.md

    * A chatbot can be added to the app so that the user can also work on his accent and pronounciation.

    * A translator can be added that translates something written in some other language to English.

+   * The user's progress can be monitored by displaying his previous tests' scores and his areas of improvement in the form of a pie chart.

+## Screenshots